Make this sweetly spiced Apple Pie Ice Cream recipe, featuring fresh, caramelized apples and chewy yet crunchy snickerdoodle cookies.

 How to Store Apple Pie Ice Cream

-Store this Apple Ice Cream in the freezer in an airtight container with a piece of parchment or waxed paper pressed to the top of the ice cream.
+Store this Apple Ice Cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of parchment or waxed paper pressed to the top of the ice cream.
 It will stay fresh for up to one month.

 Tips for Making this Apple Pie Ice Cream Recipe